 Well, there’s good news, because stories have a role to play here, too.

 A study conducted by researchers at Princeton University found that stories have a remarkable effect on the emotional responses of listeners.
 The researchers discovered that the power of stories to provoke deep-seated emotional responses (like those I mentioned above), creates an effect called ‘neuro coupling’.
 Neuro coupling occurs when the speaker and listener are experiencing simultaneously, the same emotional response to a stimulus.
 The upshot of this is, to use the researchers’ words, that ‘the greater the speaker-listener coupling, the greater the understanding’.
 So it seems that stories don’t just create excitement in your listeners, but they actually forge a live sense of connection with the speaker.
 And what's more, this heightened experience of connection actually helps them your audience to better understand your message.

 How to use stories in your presentations

 So I hope I’ve convinced you that stories are vitally important in giving compelling presentations and that, if you aren’t already, you should be using storytelling in every presentation you give.
+Of course, it goes without saying that you shouldn't fill your PowerPoint presentation with text - that's a sure-fire way to switch your audience off - use simple visuals to keep them inspired whilst focussing on what you're saying.
 But the question still remains – how do you use storytelling effectively?
-So here are a few tips you can start to use right away:
+So here are a few effective PowerPoint presentation tips you can start to use right away:

 TIP 1 - Think of your story’s structure